qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single:Keyboard shortcuts

-QGIS provides default keyboard shortcuts for many features.
-You find them in Section :ref:`label_menubar`.
-Additionally the menu option :menuselection:`Settings --> Configure Shortcuts` allows to change the default keyboard shortcuts and to add new keyboard shortcuts to QGIS features.
+|qg| provides default keyboard shortcuts for many features.
+You find them in
+Section :ref:`label_menubar`.
+Additionally the menu option :menuselection:`Settings --> Configure Shortcuts` allows to change the default keyboard shortcuts and to add new keyboard shortcuts to |qg|
+features.

 .. _figure_shortcuts: